 The Hugs are a four-piece rock ’n’ roll band from Portland, Oregon, who recorded their debut album in England.
 This makes sense because their music sounds British—not “Greensleeves” British, but rather the brand of British that became popular when groups like The Kinks and The Yardbirds invaded America in the mid-’60s with their ramshackle lyrics and bluesy riffs.
 The Hugs’s music, though, is also very Oregonian, owing an equal debt to home-state forerunners like “Louie Louie” auteurs The Kingsmen and the late-’70s pre-grunge grunge outfit the Wipers.
 Our woman in Portland, Paige Powell, met up with The Hugs after a practice session, crowding into a beat-up tour van with singer-guitarist Danny Delegato.

-So, is this local band—who ironically struggle to get even the smallest gig here in town—worth all of this blossoming hype?
-Well, sort of.
 The Hugs need work.
 You can put that NME cover on hold for now, as their rise to stardom will, at best, be a slow and gradual ascent.
 But under the floppy bangs and slouched teenage shoulders lies a group of kids on the cusp of something great.
 Much like the early forbearers of the jangly Brit-rock sound, the Hugs have a loose charm, a perfectly content sense of confidence that permeates throughout their sound, no matter how sloppy it might be at the time.
 Their music has the rough kinetic energy of Slanted and Enchanted-era Pavement, and the haphazard punk of (pre-crack and tabloids) the Libertines.

 What does the future hold for the Hugs?
 It's unclear if this band will be given the Strokes treatment and shipped off to England to be groomed for pop-star status there, before being unleashed here in the States.
 But for now, the Hugs will be a band to watch—that is, when they can actually get a local show."